rahuman23/NPEF-Elite-/SQLLAB02/sqllab02.rst

 2.3 Configure vdisks in the ESXi
 ++++++++++++++++++++++++++++++++

-a.Configure Multiple PVSCSI in the ESXi VM
+A. Configure Multiple PVSCSI in the ESXi VM

-b.Select VM from vCenter Console , then Choose “Edit”.
+B. Select VM from vCenter Console , then Choose “Edit”.
 That will show the “Virtual Machine Properties”.
 Then click “Add”

 .. figure:: images/Lab203.png

-c.After click “Add” , will show a “Add Hardware” page , please choose type “Hard Disk” .
+C. After click “Add” , will show a “Add Hardware” page , please choose type “Hard Disk” .
 Click Next.

 .. figure:: images/Lab204.png

-d.Choose “Create a new virtual disk “ then click “Next”
+D. Choose “Create a new virtual disk “ then click “Next”

 .. figure:: images/Lab205.png

-e.Enter your Capacity and choose “Thin Provision ” disk . then click “Next”.
+E. Enter your Capacity and choose “Thin Provision ” disk . then click “Next”.

 .. figure:: images/Lab206.png

-f.choose “Virtual Device Node” SCSI “1.0” , ESXi will create PVSCSI1 for you automatically.
+F. choose “Virtual Device Node” SCSI “1.0” , ESXi will create PVSCSI1 for you automatically.

 .. figure:: images/Lab207.png

-g.make sure the new created SCSI is PVSCSI.
+G. make sure the new created SCSI is PVSCSI.

 .. figure:: images/Lab208.png

-h.After you created all vdisk SQL needs, will look like this .
+H. After you created all vdisk SQL needs, will look like this .

 in the AHV , you just need to creat the vdisks not need to configure the scsi cards . ( These show user why Nutanix make things simple )